Tanay7/Data-Visualization/README.md

 # Data-Visualization
-A collection of Data Viz project
+A collection of Data Viz projects